 On the other hand, it is also important to avoid high consumption of salt, as salt dehydrates and devitalizes your skin.

 You should keep in mind that your skin particularly nourishes itself on Vitamins A, C, and E.

 Regarding minerals, selenium is indispensable for your skin, accompanied by Vitamin B6.
-This vitamin is best taken as a supplement each morning, as at night it can affect your sleep, or as an ingredient in whole-grain cereals.
+This vitamin is best taken as a supplement each morning or as an ingredient in whole-grain cereals.
 And, last but not least, silicon gives your skin the flexibility it needs to protect itself against outside aggressions.